-Autism is diagnosed in childhood and carried on through adulthood.
-Parents of children with autism report unusual responses to environmental stimuli, including extreme reaction or a surprising lack of response to sensory input.
-The most recent numbers from the Centers for Disease Control indicate that one in 59 children has autism.
-A 2018 study in the Journal of Pediatrics found that one in 40 children in the United States has the condition.
-These numbers are not on the rise, but instead, more children are now being diagnosed because of the widespread awareness, education and tools designated to autism.
+The month of April is National Autism Awareness Month, and we aim to highlight the differences between autism and similar conditions.
+Autism is often diagnosed in childhood and carried on through adulthood, although adult diagnosis is becoming more common as more is learned about the autism spectrum.
+Parents of children diagnosed with autism report responses to environmental stimuli that include extreme reaction or a surprising lack of response to sensory input.
+The most recent numbers from the Centers for Disease Control indicate that autism affects 1 in 36 children and 1 in 45 adults today.
+More people are now being diagnosed because of the widespread awareness, education and tools designated to autism.
 In past decades, children still had this disorder, but were not being correctly diagnosed.

 Conditions That Mimic Autism